flexion/uswds-usability-test/README.md

 This site uses custom USWDS theme settings in `./assets/uswds-theme`.
 Use this if you want to include or remove utilities or update utility settings.

-1. Compile usds.css `gulp uswds-build-sass`
+1. Compile usds.css `gulp build-sass`
 2. Run jekyll `bundle exec jekyll serve`